 M.M.LaFleur OrigamiTech Review

 When I shared that I found M.M.LaFleur was a great place to shop for midsize fashion for grown women, the brand thanked me by offering an outfit of my choice.
-I haven't reviewed M.M.LaFleur in a long while (2018 to be specific) and found this a great opportunity to see how the brand has changed and see how it fits my petite curvy frame.
+I hadn't reviewed M.M.LaFleur in a long while (2018 to be specific) and found this a great opportunity to see how the brand has changed and see how it fits my petite, curvy frame.

 The last time I did an M.M.LaFleur review, many of the pieces were snug.
 So for this M.M.LaFleur OrigamiTech review, I veered on larger rather than smaller for my sizing.